letsencrypt/acme-spec/draft-barnes-acme.md

 To validate a DNS challenge, the server performs the following steps:

-1. Query for TXT records under the validation domain name.
-2. Verify that the contents of the TXT record match the "signature" value in the "validation" JWS.
-3. Derive a 256-bit MAC key using the "clientPublicKey" value and the private key corresponding to the "serverPublicKey" value
+1. Derive a 256-bit MAC key using the "clientPublicKey" value and the private key corresponding to the "serverPublicKey" value
-4. Verify the "validation" JWS using the MAC key
+2. Verify the "validation" JWS using the MAC key
-5. Decode the payload of the JWS as UTF-8 encoded JSON
+3. Decode the payload of the JWS as UTF-8 encoded JSON
-6. Verify that the there are exactly three fields in the decoded object, and that:
+4. Verify that the there are exactly three fields in the decoded object, and that:
   * The "type" field is set to "dns"
   * The "token" field matches the "token" value in the challenge
   * The "accountKey" field matches the account key for which the challenge was issued
+5. Query for TXT records under the validation domain name.
+6. Verify that the contents of one of the TXT records match the "signature" value in the "validation" JWS.

 If all of the above verifications succeed, then the validation is successful.
 If no DNS record is found, or DNS record and response payload do not pass these checks, then the validation fails.